11968-ship-it/holbertonschool-hbnb/part1/README.md

 7. PlaceController responds with HTTP 201 Created to the client

 ** Conclusion **
 This sequence shows how a create-place request moves through the system.
-It helps ensure correct interaction between the API, business logic, and persistence layers.
+It ensures correct interaction between the API, business logic, and persistence layers.

 =======
 ### 3) Review Submission